Incorporating Soy Protein into a High-Protein Diet for GLP-1 Users

 Access to accurate educational materials and current research allows healthcare professionals to better address patient concerns and facilitate informed dietary decisions, especially given the rise of GLP-1 medications.

-Equip yourself with these resources:
+Equip yourself and your clients with these resources:

 Is Soy a Complete Protein?